Minecraft Dungeons has charm and potential, but needs lot more time in the furnace – TechCrunch

-Minecraft is one of the popular games on the planet, so it’s natural that Microsoft, after buying creator Mojang some years back, would attempt to apply the genre’s playful, blocky aesthetic to other genres.
-After modest success with the Story Mode adventure game and Minecraft Earth Pokemon GO-like, they’ve tried their hand at a light action-RPG a la Diablo — and unfortunately come up rather short.
+Minecraft is one of the most popular games on the planet, so it’s natural that Microsoft, after buying creator Mojang some years back, would attempt to apply the genre’s playful, blocky aesthetic to other genres.
+After modest success with the Story Mode adventure game and Pokémon GO-like Minecraft Earth, they’ve tried their hand at a light action-RPG à la Diablo — and unfortunately come up rather short.
 For now, that is.

-Minecraft Dungeons is a sort of my-first-dungeon-crawler type game, a friendly, streamlined version of the genre Diablo created where players enter a procedurally-created dungeon or region, kill some monsters, get some loot, make it out alive, and do it all over again.
+Minecraft Dungeons is a sort of my-first-dungeon-crawler type game, a friendly, streamlined version of the genre Diablo created where players enter a procedurally created dungeon or region, kill some monsters, get some loot, make it out alive and do it all over again.

 That’s the idea in this game as well, but of course the whole thing uses the block-based look and feel of Minecraft.
 As you travel through different biomes to free villagers, destroy ancient forges and so on, everything from the levels and monsters to equipment and potions looks like it came straight out of the original game.
 They nailed the look perfectly.

 It’s refreshing, because games like this tend to court a rather grim aesthetic, and when it comes to gameplay they pile on features and mechanics until it feels more like you’re playing a spreadsheet than a game.
-It’s clear from the start Minecraft Dungeons was intended to provide the fun of fighting, upgrading, and exploring without the overly complex and dark trappings of the genre.
+It’s clear from the start Minecraft Dungeons was intended to provide the fun of fighting, upgrading and exploring without the overly complex and dark trappings of the genre.

 For instance, instead of having a handful of character classes each with their own skill tree, everything your character can do depends on their equipment.
-Weapons, armor, and accessories all have unique bonuses and abilities.
-So if you want to be a bow and arrow type fighter, wear the Ranger armor that gives you extra ranged damage and ammo, and use accessories that empower your arrows.
+Weapons, armor and accessories all have unique bonuses and abilities.
+So if you want to be a bow and arrow-type fighter, wear the Ranger armor that gives you extra-ranged damage and ammo, and use accessories that empower your arrows.
 Want to be a melee guy?
 There’s armor and swords for that too.

 Customization of your play style, an important part of these games, is achieved by judicious choice of a set of random upgrades on each item.
-When you gain a level, you get a point can be used to activate, say, a passive ability that deflects enemy projectiles 20 percent of the time.
-Then it costs two points to upgrade it again, so it deflects 30 percent of the time.
+When you gain a level, you get a point that can be used to activate, say, a passive ability that deflects enemy projectiles 20% of the time.
+Then it costs two points to upgrade it again, so it deflects 30% of the time.

 You get those points back when you trash the item and can reapply them to a new one, providing low-risk, low-commitment progress — in time you’ll have lots of points banked to upgrade and experiment with whatever new item you find.

-This approach is really a breath of fresh air after the convoluted overlapping systems of the likes of Diablo, Grim Dawn, and Path of Exile.
+This approach is really a breath of fresh air after the convoluted overlapping systems of the likes of Diablo, Grim Dawn and Path of Exile.
 There was just the right amount of “this new sword is tempting but do really I want to recycle my old one?” tension, and although you will collect trash loot, it’s easy to check and dispose of.

 I didn’t get a chance to test multiplayer, but the game is definitely designed with co-adventuring in mind.
 Couch co-op lets you drop in a second player with a controller or connect online with others on the same platform (cross-play is coming soon).
 A cross-platform casual dungeon crawler is something I’ve been wanting for a long time.